markperdue/micropython-projects/tutorials/lesson02-blinking-led/lesson02-blinking-led.md

 In the above example the negative lead of the LED is plugged into 23b and the positive lead is plugged into 22b
 2. Setup the breadboard with a jumper pin connecting GND on the ESP8266 to the ground rail on the breadboard
 3. Connect a jumper pin from the ground rail to the LED
-4. Connect a resistor from pin D2 on the ESP8266 to the positive lead of the LED
+4. Connect a resistor from pin D2 on the ESP8266 to the positive lead of the LED.
+It does not matter which way you plug in the resistor.
 5. The finished design should look like the following:
 ![alt text](images/IMG_6718.JPG "ESP8266 Layout")